 Working to develop the strengths in our local communities

-Community partnerships are the name we give to Primary Care Networks, a national model of delivering primary care through local decision-making and partnership working.
+Community partnerships are a way of delivering integrated community health, care and wellbeing services through local decision-making and partnership working.
 Each partnership focuses on a community of between 30,000 and 60,000 people - you can find more information on our community partnerships here.

 As community partnerships develop across Bradford District and Craven, it’s vital that local people and the voluntary and community sector (VCS) are represented.

 The CCGs are supporting each community partnership to develop their own plans for engaging and involving people, in the way that best works for their population.

 We are promoting the values and principles of the Asset Based Community Development (ABCD) approach which focuses on community development.
 This builds on the strengths that are found with in the community and helps individuals, associations and institutions come together to further develop.
 You can read more about ABCD here.